(Updated Oct. 1, 2022)

 4. This may seem old school, but get a simple, inexpensive business card.

-You’ll make it easier to connect with people.
+You’ll make it easier to connect with people who may not want to jump to LinkedIn right away.
 (Read more reasons in my post on why you still need a business card.)

 Tip: Don’t worry about making the card specific about what you do; simply include your name and contact information.